 I think so.

-And uh I'm like you, Sean.
+And I'm like you, Sean.

 It's over.

-It there is a new sheriff in town.
+There is a new sheriff in town.

-There is a president who understands that the world is better and safer when America leads, and the world is certainly better and safer when Iran is not on the course to get nuclear weapons.
+There is a president who understands that the world is better and safer when America leads, and the world is certainly better and safer when Iran is not on a course to get nuclear weapons.

-You know, Ted excuse me, Congressman Yoho, you can call me.
+You know, Ted, excuse me, Congressman Yoho.

 What do you think of the president?

-What do you think of uh Congress, and what do you think of the media?
+And what do you think of the media?

-You think your colleagues know how much they're hated?
+Do you think your colleagues know how much they're hated?

-Well, I think they do, you know, and that you know, there's a lot of frustration, there's a lot of blame to go around, and you know, we'll take our share, but as you brought out in the beginning beginning, uh, you know, uh the House has passed over 250 bills and over or 300 over 300 bills and 250 of those are sitting idle in the Senate collecting dust.
+But as you brought out in the beginning, the House has passed over 250 bills Over 300 bills and 250 of those are sitting idle in the Senate collecting dust.

-So there's plenty of blame to go around, but we also have to look at the the things that have happened.
+But we also have to look at the things that have happened.

-We've repealed the Dodd-Frank bill basically in the House.
+We've repealed the Dodd-Frank bill, basically, in the House.

 Well, I agree.